lewagon/dotfiles/06-Projects/02-i18n/04-Best-Practices/README.md

 ## How to Branch

 The workflow we use is called **Feature Branching**.
 This means that each branch is one feature, or **part of one feature**.
 Ideally, you should not be working on the same branch for more than a day.
-If the backend and basic frontend is done, push it and then create a new branch to finish beautifying the view.
-Your branch should have a clear, descriptive name, like `restaurants-show` or `dashboard-page-frontend` or `animated-menu-items`.
+If the backend and basic front-end is done, push it and then create a new branch to finish beautifying the view.
+Your branch should have a clear, descriptive name, like `restaurants-show` or `dashboard-page-front-end` or `animated-menu-items`.

 NOTE: This also means **we never code on master**.
 If you realize you've accidentally been coding on master, don't fret!
 Just move into an existing branch or create a new one, and the un-committed changes will be brought along with you.
 You can review the git flow [here](https://kitt.lewagon.com/knowledge/cheatsheets/git_advanced).
 If for some reason you're having issues moving into a new branch, please open a ticket.